openharmony/docs/en/application-dev/reference/apis/js-apis-distributedBundleManager.md

 ## distributedBundle.getRemoteAbilityInfo

-getRemoteAbilityInfo(elementName: ElementName, locale: string, callback: AsyncCallback\<RemoteAbilityInfo>): void;
+getRemoteAbilityInfo(elementName: ElementName, locale: string, callback: AsyncCallback\<RemoteAbilityInfo>): void

 Obtains information about the remote ability that matches the given element name and locale.
 This API uses an asynchronous callback to return the result.